Loki-Astari/ThorsMongo/README.md

 * [Documentation](#documentation)

 # Description:
-This is an attempt to have a simple to use TypeSafe API to connect and manipulate data on a Mongo Server.
+This is an attempt to have a simple to use Type-Safe API to connect and manipulate data on a Mongo Server.

 This API does not currently implement the full Mongo API, but rather the subset of the API around data manipulation and storage.